Last Modified: April 7, 2020

 If a Data Subject Request or other communication regarding the Processing of Personal Data under the Agreement is made directly to HubSpot, HubSpot will promptly inform Customer and will advise the Data Subject to submit their request to Customer.
 Customer shall be solely responsible for responding substantively to any such Data Subject Requests or communications involving Personal Data.

 Customer agrees that HubSpot may engage Sub-Processors to Process Personal Data on Customer's behalf.
-HubSpot has currently appointed, as Sub-Processors, the HubSpot Affiliates and third parties listed on its Sub-Processors Page.
-HubSpot shall notify Customer if it adds or removes Sub-Processors listed on the Sub-Processor Page prior to any such changes, if Customer opts-in to receive such email notifications by completing the form available here.
+HubSpot has currently appointed, as Sub-Processors, the HubSpot Affiliates and third parties listed in Annex 4 to this DPA.
+HubSpot shall notify Customer if it adds or removes Sub-Processors to Annex 4 prior to any such changes, if Customer opts-in to receive such email notifications by completing the form available here.

 Where HubSpot engages Sub-Processors, HubSpot will impose data protection terms on the Sub-Processors that provide at least the same level of protection for Personal Data as those in this DPA, to the extent applicable to the nature of the services provided by such Sub-Processors.
 HubSpot will remain responsible for each Sub-Processor’s compliance with the obligations of this DPA and for any acts or omissions of such Sub-Processor that cause HubSpot to breach any of its obligations under this DPA.